jpittis/old-blog/articles/go_concurrency_alternative_haskells_race.md

 ### The pain points.

-Now that we've implemented `race` in Go, let's discuss the annoyance of learning it.
+Now that we've implemented `race` in Go, let's discuss it's issues.

 #### `context` boilerplate at the call site.